 - 2.5.2 The information provided for patients should include information on what will happen to them in the anaesthetic room in the operating theatre and after discharge. - 2.5.4 Information should be provided in a range of formats, including written leaflets or electronic material.
 Details of websites that provide reliable, impartial and evidence-based information should be made available to patients when appropriate.
 Where possible this should include large print, Braille and audio formats.
-Information should conform to the 'accessible information' standard set by the Department of Health for those with disabilities. - 2.5.8 Some patients, both adults and children, may need parents or other members of their family to be with them.
-This need is best determined at the preassessment clinic visit, so that sensitivities can be taken into account in the operative process. - 2.12.2 The child should be helped to understand events that are happening or will happen, with the use of age-specific and developmentally appropriate explanation and materials.
-There are specific issues around consent for children that need to be understood, including the particular requirements for children who are not under the care of their parents.
+Information should conform to the 'accessible information' standard set by the Department of Health for those with disabilities. - 2.12.2 The child should be helped to understand events that are happening or will happen, with the use of age-specific and developmentally appropriate explanation and materials.
+There are specific issues around consent for children that need to be understood, including the particular requirements for children who are not under the care of their parents. - 10.9.6 Children should receive information before admission that is appropriate to their age and level of understanding.

-- 6.9.3 Information should be arranged in such in way that it is comprehensive and comprehensible and should be available in a format suitable for the visually impaired and those with other difficulties understanding and considering the information.
-It may be necessary to provide information leaflets in a number of different languages to accommodate the needs of the local population. - 10.9.6 Children should receive information before admission that is appropriate to their age and level of understanding.
 Information can be provided at face-to-face meetings by nurses and play therapists, and can be enhanced with booklets, web links, online apps or videos.